Darwish-md/TryHackMe/InterviewPrep.md

 7. Evasion Techniques: Threat campaigns employ evasion techniques to bypass security measures.
 This includes polymorphic malware, encryption, anti-analysis methods, and anti-forensic techniques to make it difficult for cybersecurity professionals to analyze and detect their activities.

+## Example
+The SolarWinds Compromise was a sophisticated supply chain cyber operation conducted by APT29 that was discovered in mid-December 2020.
+APT29 used customized malware to inject malicious code into the SolarWinds Orion software build process that was later distributed through a normal software update; they also used password spraying, token theft, API abuse, spear phishing, and other supply chain attacks to compromise user accounts and leverage their associated access.
+Victims of this campaign included government, consulting, technology, telecom, and other organizations in North America, Europe, Asia, and the Middle East.
+Industry reporting initially referred to the actors involved in this campaign as UNC2452, NOBELIUM, StellarParticle, Dark Halo, and SolarStorm.

 # STIX
 Structured Threat Information eXpression is a standardized XML programming language for conveying data about cybersecurity threats in a common language that can be easily understood by humans and security technologies.
 Designed for broad use, there are several core use cases for STIX.